Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: Comparison with tight spans and injective hulls

-\aff{\operatorname{aff}} \begin{remark} Equivalently, $E(\metric)$ is the set of bounded faces of the polyhedron $P(\metric)$.
+\begin{remark} Equivalently, $E(\metric)$ is the set of bounded faces of the polyhedron $P(\metric)$.
 This fact is stated in \cite[Lemma 1]{Dress89}.
-We sketch a proof following \cite[\S 4 ]{Lan13}.
-Notice that a point $p\in P(\rho)$ is coordinate-wise minimal if and only if for all $i\in [n]$ one of the defining inequalities containing $p_i$ is tight.
-That is, for all $i\in [n]$ there is $j\in [n]$ such that $p$ lies on the hyperplane $H_{ij}$ with equation $x_i+x_j=\rho_{ij}$.
-Notice that every $H_{ij}$ is a supporting hyperplane of $P(\rho)$.
-Therefore $E(\rho)$ is the union of all faces $F$ of $P(\rho)$ such that there is $A\subseteq{n \choose 2}$ with
+We refer to \cite[Lemma 5.10]{BasicPhyl} for a proof.
+In particular, the set $E(\metric)$ is naturally a polyhedral complex. \end{remark}